AhoyLemon/idiots.win/readme.md

 ## Can I suggest queries?
 Sure.
 Either get a hold of Lemon to get access to the master spreadsheet, or submit a pull request.

+## Whose voice is that?
+The "by Lemon" jingle was performed and produced by [Jack Chick](https://thefpl.us/meet/jack-chick)

 ## Do you take pull requests?
 [Absolutely](https://github.com/AhoyLemon/idiots.win/fork).